The Stages of Addiction

 Can Addiction Be Completely Cured?

 Addiction is a chronic disease.
-While it cannot be “cured” traditionally, the right treatment and ongoing support can effectively manage it.
+While it cannot be “cured” traditionally, the right treatment and ongoing support can help effectively manage it.

 Facility Staff